What Is Degrowth? How It Will Easily Change The World For The Better

 Taylor and Fancis

-I believe at its most intense Degrowth enthusiast despise the idea of global capitalism which at its core pursues growth at all costs.
+I believe that at its most intense, Degrowth enthusiasts despise the idea of global capitalism, which at its core pursues growth at all costs.
 Lying, cheating, and stealing are all acceptable (even encouraged) behavior under capitalism.

 Not even the exploitation of people and the environment can get in the way of pursuing ever-growing profits under capitalism.